On Leave Fall 2018 – Spring 2019

 My second project expands my interests in hemispheric Asian American history in several ways.
 My short-term research agenda focuses on Asian participation in Pacific and Caribbean seafaring culture.
-Drawing from business and government records I have begun work on a manuscript entitled Deep Waters: The Maritime World of Greater Asian America.
-Envisioned as a multi-ethnic survey of Asian and Pacific Islander participation in the economy, culture, and labor of the trans-Pacific passage, linking Asia and the Americas.
-I’m particularly interested in the historical development of oceanic occupations for Asian and Pacific Islanders as an abject source of maritime labor tracing its origins in the sixteenth-century Spanish galleon trade, to the British commercial fleets, then to the U.S. Navy and merchant mariners.
+Drawing from business and government records I have begun work on a manuscript that builds upon my recent article in the Pacific Historical Review, “Four Centuries of Imperial Succession in the Comprador Pacific.” <http://phr.ucpress.edu/content/86/2/193> This article won the annual 2018 Koontz Prize from the journal for the most deserving contribution.
+The larger manuscript is the first multi-ethnic survey of Asian and Pacific Islander participation in the economy, culture, and labor of the inter-Asian and trans-Pacific passages, linking Asia, Oceania, and the Americas.
+I’m particularly interested in the historical development of oceanic occupations for Asian and Pacific Islanders as an abject source of maritime labor tracing its origins in medieval and early modern maritime cultures, to the British commercial fleets and the U.S. Navy and merchant mariners.
 My long-term research agenda attends to an environmental history of the Pacific.
 I’m interested in the ways that the pelagic environment of the ocean acted as an agent of history in successive imperial regimes, Pacific fishery politics and ocean voyages.
-I aim to build an understanding of the particular architecture features of maritime life as a an environmentally structured socially signified multi-ethnic/multi-racial contact zone.
+I aim to build an understanding of the particular features of human maritime life as being environmentally structured and socially signified amidst a multi-ethnic/multi-racial contact zone.
 To this end I trace the influence of the Pacific through the dynamics of its currents and the technological evolution of oceanic domination from the seafaring occupational forces to gunboats to aerial bombing.
 Lastly, I examine the Pacific Trash Vortex as a material archive of trans-Pacific histories of toxicity, exploitation, dispossession, and imperialism.